 In this era of technology, one can not be unaware of it.
 People in every corner of the globe have started using technology to get their work done.
 Dependency on machines is increasing with every passing day.
 To serve better, they also need to be smart enough.
 They need to be intelligent.
 However, none can match the excellence of a human brain.

 Yet there are developments enough to understand the commands of humans.
 It may be easy for tech geeks to guess, but for people not so fond of technology, artificial intelligence is the term we are talking about here.

 There is rarely any sector that has not adopted this modern solution that helps them serve better.
 Some reports say that 77% of the world is already using Artificial intelligence in some way.
 Artificial intelligence has been the talk of the past decade and its roots are ready to go deeper.
 For those who think AI is just a technology world thing, they are pretty far off.
 It's being used everywhere.
 So, in this article, we will be looking at the top five trends in AI that should be eyed upon.
 But for this, we will begin with a brief description of AI.

 “Artificial Intelligence is transforming children’s future.
 But we must ensure that it upholds their rights..”

 -Henrietta H. Fore, Executive Director, UNICEF

 Artificial intelligence is a branch of computer science that talks about the intelligent behavior of machines.
 In simple words, it's like making machines think and work more like humans.
 AI has been a revolutionary step in the technology world.
 It has made our lives simpler and it aids humans to achieve complex tasks ‘like a cup of tea’.
 AI has made things possible which looked like a magical fate to our ancestors.

 This use of AI continues and there will be some new developments.
-So, we will talk about five such trends in Artificial Intelligence.
+So, we will talk about eight such trends in Artificial Intelligence.

 Snapdragon 865 Plus - AI- Enabled Chips